AndySweilam/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
-I am less interested in a competitive environment and TechBros mindset or Proving that you or I are right.
+I am less interested in a competitive environment and TechBros mindset or proving that you or I are right.
 No one has to prove anything.
 I like politeness and being reasonable, but be reasonabily direct.
 </details>